17 Todd Boeckman

 High School: One of three scholarship quarterbacks on the roster … graduated from St. Henry in the spring of 2003 and enrolled at Ohio State on a part-time basis the following fall … was able to take part in fall drills until classes started … also took part in the bowl practices in Arizona before enrolling full-time at the beginning of Winter Quarter 2004 … has clearly benefited from the experience of those practice sessions and has a good grasp of the Ohio State offense … is an intelligent player with excellent size and a strong arm … it is conceivable that he could play some this year … earned All-Midwest Athletic Conference honors and All-Ohio honors as a senior … four-year starter for the Redskins and led St. Henry to the Division V state title game as a freshman … threw for 7,021 yards and 64 touchdowns in his varsity career, including his freshman season when he threw for 2,520 yards and 23 touchdowns … suffered a sprained medial collateral ligament as a senior, but completed 95 of 177 passes for 1,415 yards and 15 TDs … ranked as the 33rd-best prospect in the Midwest by SuperPrep and as the 51st-best prospect in the region by ESPN.com’s Tom Lemming … coached by father, Tim Boeckman, who is now the athletics director at St. Henry … also earned all-state honors in basketball and baseball … was a four-year letterman in basketball and a three-year letterman in baseball … averaged 18.6 points per game on the hardcourt as a junior … attended the same high school that sent Bobby Hoying and Jim Lachey, among others, to Ohio State.

-Personal: Is the son of Tim and Denise Boeckman … has an older brother, Trent, who played baseball at Defiance College, and a younger brother, Toby, who currently plays football at Cincinnati … a cousin, Cory Luebke, is a pitcher on the Ohio State baseball team.
+Personal: Is the son of Tim and Denise Boeckman … has an older brother, Trent, who played baseball at Defiance College, and a younger brother, Toby, who currently plays football at Cincinnati … a cousin, Cory Luebke, was a pitcher on the Ohio State baseball team, and is now in the San Diego Padres organization (2008) … favorite actor is Will Ferrell … favorite subject is History.

 Offense

-SeasonTeamGGSCompPass AttCmp %Pass YdsPass TDPass IntSkdSkd YdsRush AttRush YdsRush AvgRush TDFumLostFR
+SeasonTeamGGSCompPass AttCmp %Pass YdsPass TDPass IntSkdSkd YdsRush AttRush YdsRush AvgRush TDRecRec YdsFumLostFR